apache/seatunnel/docs/en/seatunnel-engine/deployment.md

 The timeout of a checkpoint.
 If a checkpoint cannot be completed within the timeout period, a checkpoint failure will be triggered.
 Therefore, Job will be restored.

-**max-concurrent**

-How many checkpoints can be performed simultaneously at most.

 Example

 ```